-- 1. Display the Connection Control window in RealView Debugger.
-See the chapter that describes connecting to targets in the RealView Debugger Target Configuration Guide. - 2.
-Right-click on the relevant RealView-ICE entry in the Connection Control window to display the context menu. - 3.
-From this context menu, select the Configure option.
+- 1. Display the Connect to Target window.
+See the RealView Debugger Target Configuration Guide for more information on connecting to targets. - 2.
+Right-click on the relevant debug configuration or target in the Connect to Target window to display the context menu. - 3.
+From this context menu, select the Configure... option.
 The RVConfig dialog box appears, as shown in Figure 4-1 on page 4-4.
 The title of the dialog box includes the full path to the RealView ICE configuration file.
 The path name might be different to that shown if you have a different version of RealView Debugger installed.